ni/nimi-python/docs/nidigital/class.rst

     .. py:method:: get_site_pass_fail(site_list)

-            Returns dictionary where each key is the site number and the value is the pass or fail result
+            Returns dictionary where each key is a site number and value is pass/fail